macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 34: June 9, 2020

+**Today's Progress**: #R9D35 Fixed the health bar as promised.
+Here is the link to Dark Forest.
+Enjoy your play.
+Practice @ Codewars: "Ordering the words!"  #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 364 - 9 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

+## Day 34: June 8, 2020

+**Today's Progress**: #R9D34 Last day of our trip.
+Thinking how to implement the health bar for enemies and heroes.
+Practice @ Codewars: "The old switcheroo 2"  #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode

+**Thoughts:** Codewars Rank 364 - 1 hours of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 33: June 7, 2020

 **Today's Progress**: #R9D33 Went through beautiful places and got rain for most of the day.
 Everybody was almost completely wet.
 Solved @ Leetcode: "Kth Largest Element in an Array"  #100DaysOfCode #javascript #React #freeCodeCamp #microverseinc #1000DaysOfCode